edianwos/lockinUI/README.md

-This is not working yet.
+only local client work yet.